 This online tool presents the statistics on SEND available for any local area (e.g. Islington) compared to a selected comparison group (e.g. inner London).
 This helps local areas assess how well they are performing in delivering arrangements and provision for children with SEND across a range of indicators.

-This release brings together borough-wide information available on SEND, along with related information about special schools in England.
+This release, due 24 June 2021, brings together borough-wide information available on SEND, along with related information about special schools in England.
 It provides analyses on the characteristics of pupils by their SEND provision together with information on the assessment and placement of pupils with new EHCPs.